 Best Backpack For Hiking (Men)

 There is no denying Osprey’s reputation as a great adventure backpack maker in operation today.
 Our editor in chief has used the Osprey Stratos through several sections of the JMT (John Muir Trail) on multi-day hikes.
 The Stratos series comes in different cubic volumes of 50, 36, 34, 26, and 24 liters and comes in two different sizes, S/M and M/L; check your airline’s carry on requirements as some sizes of this bag may not be ideal for international travel.
-What it’s ideal for are hiking and outdoor adventures and it’s one of the highest rated backpacks for this purpose.
+What it’s ideal for is hiking and outdoor adventures and it’s one of the highest-rated backpacks for this purpose.
 The stow-on-the-go system makes it easy to attach hiking poles while you are on a hike.

 The Osprey is a pack with dual access points to the main compartment: top access with a lid and zippered front access.
 Because it’s designed for being hauled in harsh terrain, the backpack has a suspension system which is based on a light aluminum frame with trampoline-style mesh wrapped around it.
 This allows ventilation because the mesh is not touching the back of the pack.
 There are 7 in total pockets that come with the Stratos plus the rain cover pocket.